atet/sql/README.md

 ## 1. Installation

-* We will use SQLiteStudio, which is a Graphical User Interface (GUI) created for SQLite: [https://sqlitestudio.pl/index.rvt?act=download](https://sqlitestudio.pl/index.rvt?act=download)
+* We will use SQLiteStudio, which is a Graphical User Interface (GUI) created for SQLite
-* Download the "Windows (portable), 32-bit" version: [https://sqlitestudio.pl/files/sqlitestudio3/complete/win32/SQLiteStudio-3.2.1.zip](https://sqlitestudio.pl/files/sqlitestudio3/complete/win32/SQLiteStudio-3.2.1.zip)
+* Download the latest "Windows (portable), 32-bit" version: https://github.com/pawelsalawa/sqlitestudio/releases
-   * Note: This link may break as new versions are released.

 [![.img/step01a.png](.img/step01a.png)](#nolink)

-* Unzip the file find and run "SQLiteStudio.exe".
+* Unzip the file find and run "SQLiteStudio.exe"
-* After choosing your language setting and you will be presented with your working environment.
+* After choosing your language setting and you will be presented with your working environment

 [![.img/step01b.png](.img/step01b.png)](#nolink)